Frequently Asked Questions

 Roatan offers a favorable tropical climate all year round, where the temperature generally ranges between 77°F and 88°F (25°C and 30°C).

 All during the year the weather patterns change frequently on Roatan.
-Mid-October to December or mid-January are the rainiest times on Roatan, but rainfall is often periodic and a typical day or week in the rainy season can include days that have full or partial sunshine, along with some occasional or continual rain.
+Mid-October to December or mid-January are the rainiest times on Roatan.
+However, rainfall is often periodic and a typical day or week in the rainy season can include days that have full or partial sunshine.
 April and September tend to be the hottest months.

 See Weather Underground for current weather conditions.